Scholarly Perspectives

 Explore cutting-edge research and phenomenological insights on the role of mothers’ soft power in shaping peace and social transformation.

 We believe in building peace through the soft power of mothers.
 By amplifying women’s voices in homes and communities, we foster dialogue, trust, and collaboration to address the root causes of conflict.
 We create networks that sustain global action for peace, while raising awareness about the impact of technology on families.
-We encourage healthy, balanced use of devices a
+We encourage healthy, balanced use of devices and guide children to stay safe online, unplug, and reconnect with the world around them.

 A Forum For